 During the tertiary stage of syphilis, small, rubbery lesions may develop on the bones, skin, nervous system tissue, and/or arteries of the heart or the brain.
 Due to these lesions and other health complications, these individuals are susceptible to heart attack, paralysis, blindness, stroke, numbness and dementia.
 Tertiary syphilis is lethal.
 While antibiotics can cure a syphilis infection even during these late stages, they cannot reverse any permanent damage done to the body by syphilis-related complications.

 You should inform your partner about your syphilis infection as soon as possible.
 Syphilis is not only a highly contagious disease, it is a potentially fatal one as well.
 If you test positive for syphilis, chances are your sex partner has it as well.
 For this reason, it is wise for you and your partner to get tested and treated for syphilis together, so that you can minimize your chances of re-acquiring the infection or passing it along to someone else.
 At STDcheck.com we offer our FDA-approved Syphilis Test.
-If you test positive for syphilis, you are eligible for a free telephone consultation with a doctor who may advise you about available treatments.
+If you test positive for syphilis, you are eligible for a phone consultation with a doctor who may advise you about available treatments.
 Our doctors recommend getting retested 3 months after your initial treatment in order to be sure that the Treponema pallidum bacterium has not re-entered your system and was totally cleared of the bacteria in the first place.